learn-academy-2020-echo/week-2-assessment-filippo20u/interview-questions.md

   Researched answer:

-Super is the syntax that allows to pass data or behaviour from a parent to child in react.
+Super is the syntax element that allows to pass data or behaviour from a parent to child in react.

 2. What is a virtual DOM?

   Your answer:

-it's a virtual page between teh code and the page visualized in the browser
+it's a virtual page between the code and the page visualized in the browser

   Researched answer: